zambal/eml/README.md

 ```
 Here we created a `div` element with `"42"` as it contents.
 Since content element's
 only primitive data type is binaries, the integer automatically gets converted.
-Eml also provides the `defmarkup` macro.
+Eml also provides the `defeml` macro.
 It works like defining a regular Elixir
 function, but anything you write in the function definition get's evaluated as if
 it were in an `eml` do block.